“Mathematics is not about numbers, equations, computations, or algorithms: it is about understanding.” – William Paul Thurston

 How do we teach maths at South Camberley?

-At South Camberley, we use a variety of different resources to support our maths planning but in Years 1 to 5, our lessons are planned predominantly from the DfE recommended textbooks and workbooks - Maths No Problem.
+At South Camberley, we use a variety of different resources to support our maths planning.
+In Years 1 to 5, our lessons are planned predominantly from the DfE recommended resources which include Maths No Problem, White Rose and NCETM materials.
 This ensures that we have clear progression across mathematical concepts, year by year and lesson by lesson.
 We give our children the opportunity to deepen their understanding through pre-planned challenges.

-In addition to teaching the main concepts and objectives as mapped out by Maths No Problem and the National Curriculum, we include daily times tables teaching and practice and daily spaced retrieval of arithmetic to improve children’s fluency and ensure that basic facts and skills are embedded into the long term memory.
+In addition to teaching the main concepts and objectives as mapped out by Maths No Problem, White Rose, NCETM and the National Curriculum, we include daily times tables teaching and practice and daily spaced retrieval of arithmetic to improve children’s fluency and ensure that basic facts and skills are embedded into the long-term memory.

 What a sequence of learning/maths lessons look like at South Camberley

-- For about 10 minutes in every lesson, children will have the opportunity to practise target multiplication and division facts/times tables through engaging games and activities.
-Once every fortnight, children from Year 2 upwards will be ‘quizzed’ on their target table so ensure this knowledge is embedded.
+For about 10 minutes in every lesson, children will have the opportunity to practise target multiplication and division facts/times tables through engaging games and activities.
+As part of our times tables teaching we encourage the children to use Numbots and Times Tables Rock Stars.
+This can be used at home and in school and allows the children to recall and use their times tables facts.

-- When children are learning a concept, the teacher will model and guide them and they will practise that skill.
+When children are learning a concept, the teacher will model and guide them and they will practise that skill.
 They will always practise with concrete resources if appropriate.
-In Years 1 to 5, pupils often use the MNP workbooks to improve fluency.

-- In every classroom, you will see a maths ‘working wall’ which will display key learning the children have been taught.
+In every classroom, you will see a maths ‘working wall’ which will display key vocabulary and key learning the children have been taught.
 This knowledge is collected and serves as a learning aid for children during lessons.

 At the beginning of our pupils’ education, maths is taught both indoors and outdoors.
 We always ensure that the children’s learning is contextual and provides real life experiences such as: measuring liquids, counting in games, role playing going shopping with money, spotting shapes in the environment etc.